“Bijou boutique hotel near Galle, with a pool, tropical gardens and a personal touch”

 - Vegetarian menu

-- Relax around the pool with a glass of fruit juice, or book an Ayurvedic treatment or massage with a visiting therapist
+- Relax around the pool with a glass of fruit juice, or enjoy a yoga session, book an Ayurvedic treatment or massage with a visiting therapist

 - Wijaya beach is 5 minutes away by tuk-tuk or a gently paced 15-minute stroll from both the hotel and the villa.
 It has a selection of beach bars, and is pretty and sandy